roman-milk/roman-milk.github.io/a-secretary-changed.md

  As I watched her leave, I heard the door lock, and I knew I wasn't going anywhere for a long time to come...

  (to be continued...let me know what you think, and please vote.
 Mmmmmwah xoxo)...
-Report_Story #1